PUT-JUG/lab-tasfrs/src/Project2.md

 The project should be done using ROS2 and include self-created nodes (or at least a single node).
 The use of external packages is also possible (e.g. `usb_cam`) and recommended.

 The goal of the project is to **create an interface for controlling the robot**.
-The process should look as follows:
+The example process should look as follows:

 1. Launch a camera driver.
 2. Start your node(s) to control the robot.